 - You can drive into Rocky Mountain N.P. and park at the free Park and Ride and from here you can get on the free shuttle to Bear Lake Trailhead.

-The only flaw with this system is that a lot of people do use them (of course they do, it makes it so easy!), which means that the line to get on the shuttles can get very long especially first thing in the morning because everyone knows you have to hike early before those thunderstorms come in.
-There are a lot of buses though so the lines do more quite quickly.
+The only flaw with this system is that a lot of people do use them (of course they do, it makes it so easy), which means that the line to get on the shuttles can get very long especially first thing in the morning because everyone knows you have to hike early before those thunderstorms come in.
+There are a lot of buses though so the lines do move quite quickly.

 #4: Camping + Hiking In The Park

-If you are planning on doing hikes from Bear Lake or Glacier Gorge Trailhead it’s really worth it to camp at Glacier View Campground.
+If you are planning on doing hikes from Bear Lake or Glacier Gorge Trailhead it’s worth it to camp at Glacier View Campground.
 This campground is directly across the street from the Park and Ride and if you want to be on the trail early, it’s worth walking across to get in line at 6:30 a.m. so you are on the first shuttle at 7 a.m. to the trailhead.

-The shuttles do pick up and drop off directly at the campsite too so if you aren’t worried about getting on the trail so early then it’s better to just wait for the shuttle that comes to the campground, especially if you have small kids because it is a solid 15 minute walk to the Park and Ride.
+The shuttles do pick up and drop off directly at the campsite too so if you aren’t worried about getting on the trail so early then it’s better to just wait for the shuttle that comes to the campground, especially if you have small kids because it is a solid 15-minute walk to the Park and Ride.

-However, if you’re planning on thru-hiking to Lake Helene and Lake Odessa staying at Moraine Campground is good because the way the shuttle system works.
+However, if you’re planning on thru-hiking to Lake Helene and Lake Odessa staying at Moraine Campground is good because of the way the shuttle system works.
 The shuttle starts at the Park and Ride at 7:00 a.m. and doesn’t pick up at Moraine Park Campground until 7:15 a.m..
 From here, the shuttle then goes directly to the start of the Odessa and Helene Hike, Fern Lake Trailhead

 If you’re staying at Glacier View Campground and want to do the Odessa and Helene Hike, just walk over to the Park and Ride at 6:30 a.m. and get on the C Loop shuttle that goes to Moraine and Fern Lake Trailhead.

-If you are a strong hiker (and the weather cooperates), you can totally see all these lakes in 48 hours like we did.
+If you are a strong hiker (and the weather cooperates), you can see all these lakes in 48 hours like we did.
 It’s 21 miles altogether but the views are so worth it!